 Be aware of your surroundings.

-Environmental factors such as snow, water and sand actually reflect the sun’s rays, emphasizing their ability to damage.
-The EPA says that this can cause sunburn, which increases your chances of dehydration.
-If you know you’ll be around any of these conditions, be sure to wear sunscreen containing over 15 SPF to counter the effects.
+Environmental factors such as snow, water, and sand reflect the sun’s rays, emphasizing their ability to damage.
+The EPA says this can cause sunburn, increasing your chances of dehydration.
+If you know you’ll be around any of these conditions, wear sunscreen containing over 15 SPF to counter the effects.

 Always check the expected UV Index daily.

-Doing so can help you plan your daily activities to ensure that you’re staying as safe as possible.
+Doing so can help you plan your daily activities to stay safe.
 Both the National Weather Service and the EPA broadcast this forecast daily online.
-Being aware of the impending heat and sun exposure can help you to prevent unnecessary damage.
+Knowing the impending heat and sun exposure can help prevent unnecessary damage.